modiimedia/InsuranceSmart/content/products/vehicle/auto.md

 ## Multi Car / Policy Discount

 There are also very good discounts for multi-car and / or policies being secured on other lines of business like your RV, Boat, Motorcycle, Home, Rental property, Condo or Apartment.
 Contact your agent if you have any questions.

 {{< quote-block >}}

+## Consider increasing your liability limits for a fraction of the cost.

+Most state minimum liability requirements of somewhere around 25,000 / 50,000 don't adequately protect consumers from liability if you were involved in a serious accident.
+For this reason we always recommend considering at minimum 100,000 / 300,000 liability protection to provide more coverage incase the unexpected should occur.
+Most carriers will go up to 250,000 / 500,000 again for a small increase in premium and this extra protection could make the difference in a loss that would otherwise place you or your family in unwanted financial exposure.
+The overal benefit protetion from increasing your liability limits in our professional opinion and experience far outweighs the modest cost increase incurred by adding this benefit.

+To get a preliminary quote [**complete the form above**,](https://bknplar1v3nalq.preview.forestry.io/products/vehicle/auto/#quote) and after your quote is delivered, a qualified agents will contact you to refine this proposal for you.

+{{< quote-block >}}